urbit/urbit/README.md

 nothing about the build recipes has changed, so it will simply print the directory name and remake the symbolic link.

-To see how the `hello` package is specified in nixcrpkgs, you can look in `pkgs.nix` and the `pkgs/hello` directory.
+To see how the `hello` package is specified in Nixcrpkgs, you can look in `pkgs.nix` and the `pkgs/hello` directory.
 To see how the mingw-w64 cross-compiler was specified, you can look in the `mingw-w64` directory.
 If you change any of the build recipes for `hello` or its dependencies and then run the